 Where the Word Comes From

-The Sleeping Caps
+Sleeping Caps

 Who Needs Pajamas?
 Contradictions

-While specialty stores and brands sell tons of pajamas these days, sleeping without any clothing remains popular.
-For example, in the United Kingdom, 47 percent of men sleep completely naked (while only 17 percent of British women sleep naked at night).
+While specialty stores and brands sell tons of pajamas these days, sleeping without any garment remains popular.
+For example, in the United Kingdom, 47 percent of men sleep absolutely naked (while only 17 percent of British women sleep naked at night).
 Americans, on the other hand, are a bit more conservative.
 About 31 percent of men in the United States sleep naked and 14 percent of women sleep naked.

 Tastes and Preferences

-Statistics show that around a quarter of adults do not get enough sleep 50 percent of the time.
+Statistics show that about a quarter of adults do not get enough sleep 50 percent of the time.
 Poor sleep habits not only go against the brain but are also harmful to overall health.

 Pajamas Are the Key to a Happy Life

 Having a good and healthy life is not just about eating well and exercising daily.
-It also means finding small, simple, and everyday ways to take care of yourself and feel good about yourself.
-And one of the simplest and least appreciated ways to do this is definitely to upgrade your pajamas.
+It also means finding small, simple, everyday ways to take care of oneself and feel good about oneself.
+And one of the simplest and most underestimated ways that exist is definitely improving the pajama.

 As a result, one will wake up in the morning with a poor opinion of oneself even before the day begins.
 This can be especially bad if someone spends the night with their partner.
 There won’t be much romance under the sheets.
 This can be one of the triggers for the end of a relationship.